projects

 Other Projects

-Below is a snapshot of resources, tools, and experiences Kaitlin produced in the context of past projects.
-Many remain available online!
+Below is a snapshot of resources, tools, and experiences Kaitlin has produced in the context of past projects.

 Public Place-Based Education Bridging science + Humanities